 Frequencies Used Around Michigan:

-Using the same frequency over a large geographic area, though this makes for a very easy network topology to deploy, it carries with it the well-known drawback of "Hidden Transmitters".
+Using the same frequency over a large geographic area, though this makes for a very easy network topology to deploy, carries with it the well-known drawback of the "Hidden Transmitter" problem.
 This is the case when Station-A can reach Station-B, but Station-C cannot hear Station-A directly.
 Thus, A and C tend to transmit at the SAME TIME because they both believe the frequency is clear.
-Sadly, Station-B in the middle hears BOTH A and C and NOTHING gets through because of the collision.
+Sadly, Station-B in the middle hears BOTH A and C and NOTHING gets through because of the collisions.
 A nd C are "Hidden Transmitters" to one another.

-So we employ the technique of using one frequency over no more than a couple Counties, and preferably only over ONE County.
+So we employ the technique of using one frequency over no more than one or two neighboring Counties.
 Then that frequency isn't used again until two or three counties away.
-This helps to alieviate the Hidden Transmitter problem, results in far fewer collions overall, and provides some protection from neighboring networks when brand openings occur.
+This helps to alieviate the Hidden Transmitter problem, resulting in far fewer collisions overall, and provides some protection from neighboring networks when brand openings occur.